-When you are planning to use Toronto’s public transportation system, make sure your belongings are on your lap or right next to you, and keep an eye on anyone moving into your personal space.
+When you are planning to use Toronto’s public transportation system and make sure your belongings are on your lap or right next to you.
 Sit near the guard on the train or the bus driver.

 If you are being bothered by someone, move seats, and inform the bus driver or guard.
 Stay alert and awake.
 All trains stop at all the stations in the city so if you happen to miss your stop, you can get off at the next one and backtrack.
 The subway stations all have staff at their entrances.

 Important emergency numbers in Toronto

 When you are heading to a different country, jot down important emergency numbers in case you run into trouble or need medical assistance.
 It's also wise to have the phone number of your country’s embassy in Canada.
 Important numbers should be saved in your phone and also kept with your official documents such as your passport.

 - Toronto’s area code: 416, 647, 437

 - Non-Emergency police number: 416-808-2222

 - Information on city programs and services: 311